CrafteryLabs/.github/profile/README.md

 ## Projects

 - [Craftery](https://github.com/CrafteryLabs/Craftery)
-  A PaperMC plugin for creating and managing highly customizable custom items, blocks, armor, and furniture, with built-in resource pack generation and delivery.
+  A bukkit plugin for creating and managing highly customizable custom items, blocks, armor, and furniture, with built-in resource pack generation and delivery.

 - [Packify](https://github.com/CrafteryLabs/Packify)
   A resource pack server that generates, hosts, and streams custom resource packs to players, either as a standalone service or embedded within Craftery.